theneva/dissertation/src/components/interview-presentation.md

 @yin:2014 suggests three classes of case study: _exploratory_, used to seek questions that require researching; _descriptive_, helpful in analysing a phenomenon in its natural context; and _explanatory_, seeking to both identify events and explain _why_ they occurred.

-The work of establishing a set of characteristics that are important in a Automated Continuous Delivery (ACD) strategy is largely a _descriptive_ study, although it bears some _exploratory_ characteristics: the study might reveal connections to other, interesting areas, but the phenomenon under study is already largely defined.
+The work of establishing a set of characteristics that are important in a Automated Continuous Delivery (ACD) strategy is largely a _descriptive_ study, although it bears some _exploratory_ characteristics: the study might reveal connections to other, relevant areas, but the phenomenon under study is already largely defined.
 It is not of any particular interest to the research questions _why_ the organisation is in its current position.

 ### Selecting a case: FINN.no